-If sound still makes its way into your remote office space, these soundproofing materials can reduce the effects:
+If sound still makes its way into your home office, these soundproofing materials can help with noise reduction:

 - Mass-loaded vinyl (MLV): Adding mass to a surface like a wall or a door makes it harder for sound to pass through.
 MLV sheets fortify any sound barrier.